finelog/srtmerfter/README.md

 # srtmerfter
-A C program which can shift subtitle srt files time and merge srt files/
+A C program which can shift subtitle srt files time and merge srt files.